-How we handle your homeowners or condominium association in Harrisonburg
+How we deal with your homeowners or condominium association in Harrisonburg

-We require that the renter abide by all community and association covenants.
-To help us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association rules.
+To guide us in this endeavor, we will request that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to give us the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a handy reference for rental investors in Harrisonburg
+a free archive for rental investors in Harrisonburg

-- Before you lease out your rental property in Harrisonburg
+- Before you lease out your property in Harrisonburg

 - Collections and evictions